wladmis/xext-rexsec/README.rst

                  You can disable this behavior, then in case the WM was stopped or crushed altsec will allow to start a new WM.

-SharedProps      A column-separated list of shared properties.           *None*
+SharedProps      A colon-separated list of shared properties.            *None*

                  By default, only clients who owns the property and trusted clients can manipulate it.
 Shared properties